jvh/power-plant-visualisation/README.md

 ## Instructions

 1. Start a server using a command such as `python -m http.server 3000`.
-2. Open *index.html* in a web browser.
+2. Open *index.html* in a web browser by visiting `localhost:3000`.

 ## Data Cleaning